onflow/flow-101-quest/README.md

 This step initiates your account and creates a Yearbook resource if it doesn't exist yet.

+**Pro Tip** 👉 every time you run a transaction, the Flow CLI will poll until the transaction status is **sealed**, which means it is fully committed to the chain.
+So once a transaction finished, make sure to check the outcome of command by scrolling up and checking that it says "Status ✅ SEALED" and no other errors.

 #### 2. Get Messages (from a Yearbook)

 To keep things civil, we limited the messages that people can leave on each others' yearbooks.
 You'll need to specify a message key instead of a custom message.
 Let’s get a list of available keys and corresponding messages.